The Pulse: Discordia, on Fallar Ultima

 The Condensation met to decide on their next move, now that Vicino Prime made its intentions clear.
 First, they needed to hear a report from their most learned and deep-scanning thinker, Farenn of Caldemar.

-This was the sixth time Farenn had journeyed into the densest interstices of Upper Fallar Prime.
+This was the sixth time Farenn had been summoned to the high chamber of Fallar Discordia.
 It was a grim place indeed, one which made him think of the fanciful descriptions of Hell given by the human poet, John Milton: on all sides round, / As one great furnace flamed; yet from those flames / No light; but rather darkness visible.

 What Milton couldn’t see of course were the details of the topography.
 This was a pity, for even the humans on Earth had a saying, the devil was in the details.
 Milton was a great luminary — from inside his mind, projecting mighty rolling verses of iambic pentameter — yet luminosity in the outside world wasn’t something he judged accurately.
 An nearly blind Puritan, he needed vast quantities of celestial light to detect any detail whatsoever.
 This ocular deficiency had a great influence on his theology.